 If the first car reached the canyon without trouble, the second car got completely lost in the desert and never made it to the canyon!
 This inspired the journalist to call this canyon Cañon de Los Perdidos in the next day’s issue of the local newspaper.
 The canyon’s official name was born!

 Luckily enough, our driver perfectly knew which way to go, and when to turn, in the middle of the desert, without the help of any GPS.
 He knew the road by heart.
 We would not be the Perdidos on that day.

 Total Immersion In The Desert

-It is the most hostile and lifeless desert you can imagine.
+Peru’s Nazca Desert is the most hostile and lifeless environment you can imagine.
 Rocks, sand, dust… as far as you can see.
 That’s also what makes it so fascinating.

 The only notable exception is the valley of the Rio Ica (the Ica River) making its way through the golden sands.
 Flowing straight from the Andes, the river is the only place you will find water and a bit of plant life in the area.

 That’s where we stopped first, appreciating the contrast between the lush greenery growing along the river and the dead lands around.
 We were already 40 km (25 mi) away from Ica, but only halfway to the canyon.

 As we were getting swallowed by the immensity of the desert, I started getting these same feelings of excitement that I had when visiting southern Bolivia many years before – the feeling that if I was walking on some other planet, it wouldn’t look that much different.

 We stopped on a couple more occasions, exploring a strange yellow rock formation, and overlooking mind-blowing landscapes made of colorful arid mountain ranges, dusty gravel plains, and endless stretches of sand.
 That’s more than enough to make you forget that the Sechura Desert is a coastal desert and that the Pacific Ocean is less than 20 km (12 mi) away!